ravenjohn/test/PITCHME.md

 ### History / Trivias
 - Started Oct 2014
 - `cuddle` was made for this project due to the massive API calls
-- `anytv-node-mysql` was born from this projects
+- `anytv-node-mysql` was born from this project

 ---